IJmuiden: IJ-mouth

 Before IJmuiden was built, the area was known as Breesaap, a desolate plain where a handful of farming families strove to make a living.

-Plans to connect Amsterdam with a canal to the North Sea, with its mouth in this area, had been drawn up already since 1626, but were only set into motion in the 19th century, when in 1851 the whole area was sold to the entrepreneurs Bik and Arnold.
+Plans to connect Amsterdam with a canal to the North Sea, with its mouth in this area, had been drawn up already since 1626, but were only set into motion in the 19th century, when in 1851 the whole area was sold to the entrepreneurs Adrianus Bik and Jan Arnold.
 Ground was broken on 8 April 1865.

 IJmuiden is the newest city in North Holland.
 It was founded on 1 November 1876, when the North Sea Canal was officially opened by William III of the Netherlands, shortcutting Amsterdam's harbours' passage to the sea.
 He dubbed the town IJmuiden after passing the locks from the North Sea into the canal.
 After his ship, the paddle steamer Stad Breda built by the Stoomvaart Maatschappij Zeeland, passed, the first ship from Amsterdam, the SS Rembrandt built by the Royal Netherlands Steamship Company (KNSM), passed the other way.
 The workers who dug the canal later settled there; they found work after the canal was finished in the fishing industry, but many also suffered extreme poverty.